zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/usb-troubleshooting.rst

 crashes and the error message: ``Houston, we have a problem``.
 The easiest way to recover from such a situation is to reboot the qube to which the device was attached.
-If this isn’t an option, you can manually recover from the situation by following the instructions at the `Block Devices documentation </doc/how-to-use-block-storage-devices/#what-if-i-removed-the-device-before-detaching-it-from-the-vm>`__
+If this isn’t an option, you can manually recover from the situation by following the instructions at the :ref:`Block Devices documentation <user/how-to-guides/how-to-use-block-storage-devices:what if i removed the device before detaching it from the vm>`

 “Device attach failed” error
 ============================